MiniHacks/cardforme/packages/backend/research.md

 Name in code: discover_it_cash_back <br >
 Benefits:
 - Earn 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, and gas stations, up to the quarterly maximum when you activate.
-- Plus, earn unlimited 1% cash back on all other purchases – automatically.
+- Plus, earn unlimi
+---
+Company: Discover <br />
+Card: Discover Student credit card <br />
+Annual Fee: 0 <br />
+Name in code: discover_student_credit_card <br >
+Benefits:Students earn 5% cash back on everyday purchases during the school year (and all year long) at different places each quarter.
 ---
 Company: Discover <br />
 Card: Discover it® Balance Transfer <br />